TeddouX/Teddy-Programming-Language/README.md

 ---           | ---          | ---
 random        | `1`: int     | Picks random number between [1] and [2]
 ---           | `2`: int     |

+## Future Add Ons
+ - That you don't need to put semicolons at the end of each line
+ - "f" strings (will be the same as python)
+ - function declaration (not sure)
+ - if statement (not sure)